Gopikank/cloud_computing_p1/README.md

 - Because there's no Cloud Storage, file size is capped well below Firestore's 1 MiB document limit — fine for a dummy paper, not for a real exam paper with images/scans.
+- The Setter is permanently excluded from opening their own submitted paper through any special privilege — after public release they can view it only as a member of the general public, the same as anyone else.
 - "Publicly accessible" here means any signed-in app user (any role) can open it once the release time passes; the Firestore rules also permit fully unauthenticated reads via a direct Firestore/REST call at that